 A Making Music Philip and Dorothy Green Award winner Mae performs in recital across the UK with the English Chamber Orchestra at Cadogan Hall, at St John’s Smith Square, the Oxford International Song Festival (formerly Oxford Lieder) and Music at Oxford.

-2025 saw her Carmen role debut 'Mae Heydorn's Carmen was magnetic, charismatic, and at times quite frighteningly bewitching, her velvety voice weaved seduction and danger into every phrase.'
+2025 saw her Carmen role debut with the Sheffield Philharmonic Orchestra in the Sharks' Arena 'Mae Heydorn's Carmen was magnetic, charismatic, and at times quite frighteningly bewitching, her velvety voice weaved seduction and danger into every phrase.'

 Scene and Herd.